 - Best Science & Technology Storytelling

-As part of our commitment to transparency, we have published specific judging criteria for each category, so that submitters understand the measures by which the judges consider each submission.
+As part of our commitment to transparency, we have published specific judging criteria for each category, so submitters understand the criteria by which the judges consider each submission.

 The NMAF requires that all submitters disclose sponsored content on the submission form.
 Sponsored content is defined as editorial content financially supported by an external sponsor, but produced independently from that sponsor.
 Sponsored content is eligible for awards, provided that the submitter affirms that no third party exerted an influence on or played a role in the editorial process (including but not limited to research, reporting, writing, content and image creation, editing).
 The NMAF entrusts its juries with the final decision as to whether sponsored content should be considered for an award.